Viranjan-de-silva/online-admission-system/README.md

 npm install axios
 ```

+4. Copy the `src` folder from the cloned repository's client directory to your new React project, replacing the existing src folder.

-4. Start the React development server:
+5. Start the React development server:
 ```bash
 npm start
 ```